vpavlenko/web-2024-template/README.md

 ```
 <img width="599" alt="Screenshot 2024-10-02 at 13 06 38" src="https://github.com/user-attachments/assets/6df0cba6-da1f-4ec2-8f01-d9d1434a0aab">

 If that fails for some reason, create a new file `index.html` in Cursor, open it, then repeat the generation.
+This file will be added to the context - it'll be shown above the text box where you type instructions.

 Hint: you can also drag'n'drop screenshots of a reference UI to the Composer and ask it to copy the existing style/functionality.